SDRG-UCT/RHINO_CALF/quickstart/README.md

 5) The ARM CPU will by default send a DHCP request on the ethernet port.
 If there is no response, the board defaults to `192.168.0.2`.

-6) Either:

-	* The board should be accessible using `ssh root@[board address]`, where the board address should be either the one assigned by DHCP or the default.
+6) The board should be accessible using `ssh root@[board address]`, where the board address should be either the one assigned by DHCP or the default.

-	* The board should also be accessible via the serial terminal.
+6) The board should also be accessible via the serial terminal.
 Connect to the 3 serial device created (i.e. /dev/ttyUSB2) with a baud of 115200.
 This can be useful for seeing the IP address assigned by the DHCP server.